Privatisation in Pakistan: Adversary opposition

-Despite its success, the public sector organisations, labour and workers unions remained extremely hostile towards the privatisation programmes.
-In 2005, major demonstrations and worker's revolt took place in Islamabad by the PTCL Workers Unions Action Committee, in an attempt to privatized the Pakistan Telecommunication Company Ltd (PTCL).
-Despite the demonstrations the state-corporation was privatised by Shaukat Aziz which resulted in workers’ losing their jobs.
+Despite its success, the public sector organisations, labour and workers unions remain extremely hostile towards the privatisation programmes.
+In 2005, major demonstrations and worker's revolt took place in Islamabad by the PTCL Workers Unions Action Committee, in an attempt to privatize the Pakistan Telecommunication Company Ltd (PTCL).
+Despite the demonstrations the state-corporation was privatised by Shaukat Aziz which resulted in workers losing their jobs.

 In 2012, an unsuccessful attempt was carried out by current government of Pakistan Peoples Party when the government sought to privatise the mega-state corporations, particularly the power sector; major nationalised industries such as WAPDA, IESCo, TESCo, PEPCo were proposed by the finance ministry to privatise the power distribution companies.
-Major worker's strike were initiated by the central labour unions, and after receiving much criticism, his government halted the privatisation programme of energy sector, and nationalised the remaining power sector industries due to public pressure.
+Major workers strike were initiated by the central labour unions, and after receiving much criticism, his government halted the privatisation programme of energy sector, and nationalised the remaining power sector industries due to public pressure.

-The Pakistan Peoples Party's intellectuals remains skeptical about the privatisation programme and targeted the controversial implementation on numerous occasions.
+The Pakistan Peoples Party's intellectuals remain skeptical about the privatisation programme and targeted the controversial implementation on numerous occasions.
 The peoples party maintained that "an elitist or top-notch educational system" which exceedingly comprises private sector's foreign affiliated schools and universities, has built the "sole source" of producing some proficient minds.
 While on the other hand, the privatised Madrassah system of education has been patronise different sects of religion, patronise different sects of religion, and further exploited as source of religious extremism and associated with terrorist outfits and their offshoot.
-The private sector education system negative effects of private sector education and it hashas created a disparity between the rich and the poor.
+The private sector education system negative effects of private sector education and it has created a disparity between the rich and the poor.

 Dr. Professor Athar Maqsood of School of Business of the National University of Sciences and Technology (NUST), set forward his argumentative thesis that there are two reasons behind why the privatisation has not been successful as was originally perceived are economic reasons and socio-psychological and political reasons.
 In the 1990s, the privatised enterprises have laid off employees by introducing schemes like golden hand shake.